elijahr/parse_args.bash/README.md

 ## Excellence

-- Be the de facto argument parser in the Bash ecosystem.
+- Be excellent enough to be considered the de facto argument parser in the Bash ecosystem.

-parse_args behavior can be set via variables prior to sourcing this script:

-pa_output_array_name=<string>
-The name of the associative array to write parsed arguments to.
-Defaults to 'parsed_args'.

-pa_argdef_error_array_name=<string>
-The name of the associative array to write errors parsing the argdefs to.
-Defaults to 'argdef_errors'.

-pa_arg_error_array_name=<string>
-The name of the associative array to write errors parsing the args to.
-Defaults to 'parsing_errors'.

-# TODO
+### TODO

-# - verify no namespace collisions with existing functions, variables and env vars before setting any variables

-# - a bats test should verify all variables are unset - using something like this https://stackoverflow.com/questions/1305237/how-to-list-variables-declared-in-script-in-bash

-# - implement print_usage
+- implement print_usage

-# - works with zsh?
+- works with zsh?

-# - create separate repo with tests and such